open-company/open-company-slack-router/README.md

 A secret is shared between the [Slack Router service](https://github.com/open-company/open-company-slack-router) and the Auth service for creating and validating [JSON Web Tokens](https://jwt.io/).

 A [Slack App](https://api.slack.com/apps) needs to be created for OAuth authentication and events.
 For local development, create a Slack app with a Redirect URI of `http://localhost:3003/slack-oauth` and get the client ID and secret from the Slack app you create.
-TODO: add info about configuration for receiving events.
+From the /apps url you will be able to chose 'Event Subscriptions' and then turn on the 'Enable Events' toggle.
+Once this is turned on the router will begin receiving events from Slack.

+An [AWS SNS](https://aws.amazon.com/sns/) pub/sub topic is used to push slack events to interested listeners.
+To take advantage of this capability, configure the `aws-sns-slack-topic-arn` with the ARN (Amazon Resource Name) of the SNS topic you setup in AWS.

 Make sure you update the `CHANGE-ME` items in the section of the `project.clj` that looks like this to contain your actual JWT, Slack, and AWS secrets: